-- and aim at the reduction of carbon dioxide emissions. - reduction of emissions and cooperate with the competent state authorities and other agencies in planning and implementing technologically feasible and financially viable environmental protection policies. - We report our actions and results to our stakeholders.
+- We measure and improve our performance on a continuous basis, regarding energy use and aim at the reduction of carbon dioxide emissions. - We invest in the application of economically feasible technologies that contribute to the reduction of emissions and cooperate with the competent state authorities and other agencies in planning and implementing technologically feasible and financially viable environmental protection policies. - We report our actions and results to our stakeholders.